 Product review: My first encounter with BARLEYmax

-Tagged: fibre, grains, healthy eating, low GI, reviews, super foods
+Tagged: fibre, grains, healthy eating, low GI, review, super foods

 And benefits BARLEYmax does have.
-It ticks all the boxes as far as nutritionists go.
-Just check off these on your list of good things in the world of healthy eating.
+As far as nutritionists go, it ticks all the boxes.
+Just check off these benefits from your list of good things in the world of healthy eating.
 BARLEYmax is:

 - wholegrain